belli29/furnitart/README.md

 ### Acknowledgements

-- I received inspiration for this project from the E-commerce project developed at the end on my Full-stack Code Institute course
+- I received inspiration for this project from the E-commerce project at the end on my Full-stack Code Institute course